Transfer Students- Undergraduate

 The University accepts as transfer credit college-level work completed with a grade of C or better, subject to the maximum transferable credit hours.
 Courses completed with a grade of D have severe transfer restrictions and generally are not applicable toward graduation requirements at Webster.

-If a student has more than the maximum transferable credit hours, 64 credit hours from a community college (a two-year school) and 98 credit hours from a senior college (a four-year school) or more than 98 credit hours from any combination of postsecondary schools, the first courses accepted toward the Webster degree will be those with grades of A, B, C, or P. No D grades will transfer if the student has the maximum allowable credits, or more, available with grades of C or above.
+If a student has more than the maximum transferable credit hours, 64 US credit hours from a community college (a two-year school) and 98 US credit hours from a senior college (a four-year school) or more than 98 US credit hours from any combination of postsecondary schools, the first courses accepted toward the Webster degree will be those with grades of A, B, C, or P. No D grades will transfer if the student has the maximum allowable credits, or more, available with grades of C or above.
 Students should be aware that severe restrictions apply on the use of D-graded courses toward graduation requirements.
 These restrictions include general education requirements as well as requirements in the major.
-Please be aware that the max amount of transfer credits is 98.
+Please be aware that the maximum number of transfer credits is 98 (Webster US diploma only*).
 If you have more transfer credits, you will not be able to transfer anything in excess of 98 and it might be better for you to finish your program at your current university.
 Please also be aware that only credits from accredited universities (by the Ministry of Education in your country) can be considered as transfer credits.

 Transfer credits normally include